 - Review recommendations for mitigating risk including operational and secondary marketing best practices.

-View Webinar Recording – Challenges & Solutions to Correspondent Lending in Crisis
+View Webinar Recordings – Challenges & Solutions to Correspondent Lending in Crisis Part 1 & 2

 - Unresolved Systemic Issues